 In Text Retrieval, since the information is encoded as text, the task of deciding whether a document is relevant or not to a given information need can be viewed as a Natural Language Processing (NLP) problem, in particular for languages with rich lexical, morphological and syntactical structures, such as Spanish.
-In recent years, progress in the field of NLP has resulted in the development of a new generation of more efficient, robust and precise tools.
-These advances, together with the increasing power of new computers, facilitate the application of NLP systems in real IR environments.
+Moreover, during recent years the progress in the field of NLP has resulted in the development of a new generation of more efficient, robust and precise tools.
+These advances, together with the increasing power of new computers, allow us to apply such NLP systems in real IR environments.

-However, when applying NLP to Spanish texts, we face a severe problem, the lack of adequate linguistic resources for Spanish: large tagged corpora, treebanks and advanced lexicons are not available.
-Therefore, while waiting for such resources to become available, we have to attempt simple solutions, employing a minimum of linguistic resources.
+Nevertheless, at this point, we must face one of the main problems of NLP in Spanish, the lack of available linguistic resources: large tagged corpora, treebanks and advanced lexicons are not available.
+Therefore, while waiting for the availability of such resources, the only solution is to look for simplicity, employing a minimum of linguistic resources.

-In this paper, we present a set of NLP tools designed to deal with different levels of linguistic variation in Spanish: morphological, lexical and syntactical.
+In this paper we present a set of NLP tools designed for dealing with different levels of linguistic variation in Spanish: morphological, lexical and syntactical.
 The effectiveness of our solutions has been tested during this our first participation in the CLEF Spanish monolingual track.

-This article is structured as follows.
+This article is outlined as follows.
 Section 2 describes the techniques used for single word term conflation.
-Expansion of queries by means of synonyms is introduced in Section 3.
-Multi-word term conflation through syntactic dependencies is described in Section 4.
-Section 5 describes our module for recovering uppercase phrases.
-In Section 6, the results of our experiments using the CLEF Spanish corpus are shown.
-Finally, in Section 7 we explain our conclusions and future work.
+Expansion of queries by means of synonyms is introduced in Sect.
+3. Multi-word term conflation through syntactic dependencies is described in Sect.
+4. Section 5 describes our module for recovering of uppercase phrases.
+In Sect.
+6, the results of our experiments using the CLEF Spanish corpus are shown.
+Finally, in Sect.
+7 we explain our conclusions and future work.

-2 Conflation of Words using Inflectional and Derivational Morphology
+2 Conflation of words using inflectional and derivational morphology

-Our proposal for single word term conflation is based on exploiting the lexical level in two phases: first, by lemmatizing the text to solve inflectional variation, and second, by employing morphological families to deal with derivational morphology.
+Our proposal for single word term conflation is based on exploiting the lexical level in two phases: firstly, by lemmatizing the text to solve inflectional variation, and secondly, by employing morphological families to deal with derivational morphology.

-In this process, the first step consists in tagging the document.
-Document processing starts by applying our linguistically motivated preprocessor module [10, 3], performing tasks such as format conversion, tokenization, sentence segmentation, morphological pretagging, contraction splitting, separation of enclitic pronouns from verbal stems, phrase identification, numeral identification and proper noun recognition.
-It is interesting to observe that classical techniques do not deal with many of these phenomena, resulting in erroneous simplifications during the conflation process.
+In this process, the first step consists of tagging the document.
+Document processing starts by applying our linguistically-motivated preprocessor module [9, 3], performing tasks such as format conversion, tokenization, sentence segmentation, morphological pretagging, contraction splitting, separation of enclitic pronouns from verbal stems, expression identification, numeral identification and proper noun recognition.
+It is interesting to remark that classical techniques do not deal with many of these phenomena, resulting in wrong simplifications during conflation process.

 The output of the preprocessor is taken as input by the tagger-lemmatizer.
 Although any kind of tagger could be applied, in our system we have used a second order Markov model for part-of-speech tagging.
-The elements of the model and the procedures to estimate its parameters are based on Brant's work [5], incorporating information from external dictionaries [11] which is implemented by means of numbered minimal acyclic finite-state automata [9].
+The elements of the model and the procedures to estimate its parameters are based on Brant's work [4], incorporating information from external dictionaries [10] which are implemented by means of numbered minimal acyclic finite-state automata [8].

-Once the text has been tagged, the lemmas of the content words (nouns, verbs, adjectives) are extracted for indexing.
-In this way, we solve the problems derived from inflection in Spanish and, as a result, recall is increased.
-With regard to the computational cost, the running cost of a lemmatizer-disambiguator is linear with respect to the length of a word, and cubic with respect to the size of the tagset, which is a constant.
-As we only need to know the grammatical category of the word, the tagset is small and therefore the increase in cost with respect to classical approaches (stemmers) is negligible.
+Once text has been tagged, the lemmas of the content words (nouns, verbs, adjectives) are extracted to be indexed.
+In this way we are solving the problems derived from inflection in Spanish and, as a result, recall is increased.
+With regard to computational cost, the running cost of a lemmatizer-disambiguator is linear in relation to the length of the word, and cubic in relation to the size of the tagset, which is a constant.
+As we only need to know the grammatical category of the word, the tagset is small and therefore the increase in cost with respect to classical approaches (stemmers) becomes negligible.